martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 the same certificate chain.

-The `USE_CERTIFICATE` frame MUST NOT be sent on stream zero or a stream on which a `CERTIFICATE_REQUIRED` frame has not been received.
+The `USE_CERTIFICATE` frame MUST NOT be sent on stream zero or a stream on which a `CERTIFICATE_NEEDED` frame has not been received.
 Receipt of a `USE_CERTIFICATE` frame in these circmustances SHOULD be treated as a stream error of type `PROTOCOL_ERROR`.
+Each `USE_CERTIFICATE` frame should reference a preceding completed series of `CERTIFICATE` frames followed by a `CERTIFICATE_PROOF` frame.
+Receipt of a `USE_CERTIFICATE` frame before the necessary frames have been received on stream zero MUST also result in a stream error of type `PROTOCOL_ERROR`.

 The referenced certificate chain MUST conform to the requirements expressed in the `CERTIFICATE_REQUEST` to the best of the sender's